Siege of Anapa (1791): Previous events

 Anapa, under the name of Bighurqale, was one of the important ports of the Circassians.
 It was especially frequented by Ottoman merchant ships and missionaries.

 During the reign of Catherine II the Russian army started entering Circassia and started the construction of forts in an attempt to quickly annex Circassia.
 In 1763, Russian forces occupied the town of Mezdeug (modern-day Mozdok) in Eastern Circassia, turning it into a Russian fortress.
 Thus began the first hostilities between the Circassians and the Russian Empire.
 The Circassians repeatedly asked the Ottomans for help, to no avail.

 The Ottoman Empire lost its protection over the Crimean Khanate with the 1774 Treaty of Küçük Kaynarca.
 The Russians were continuing their efforts in the Russo-Circassian War to annex Circassia.
 The Circassians requested help and alliance from the Ottomans.
 The Ottomans also appointed Ferah Ali Pasha as the guard of Soghujaq in Circassia.

 In 1781, on the eastern coast of the Black Sea, the Ottomans, under the leadership of French engineers, built a strong fortress in order to ensure Turkish influence in Circassia and as a base for future operations against Russia in the Kuban and the Don, as well as in the Crimea.
 The fortress was built on a promontory protruding into the sea and adjoined the sea on three sides.
 Only one eastern side adjoined the land, which was protected by a high rampart and a deep ditch with sheer walls.
 The shaft and ditch were partially paved with stone, 4 bastions were built on the shaft, as well as a powerful fortification to protect the fortress gates.

 In 1790, a large Russian army led by General Yury Bogdanovich Bibikov crossed the Kuban river and entered the territory of Western Circassia.
 Bibikov managed to reach Anapa, but failed to capture the castle.
 He also suffered heavy losses during his retreat.
-After this defeat, Bibikov was removed from his post and Circassian attacls on Russian forts increased significantly.
+After this defeat, Bibikov was removed from his post and Circassian attacks on Russian forts increased significantly.